Corporate Bylaws Template, Free Download 2026

 Shareholder Meetings & Voting

 The annual meeting of shareholders shall be held at such time and place as the Board shall designate, for the purpose of electing directors and transacting such other business as may properly come before the meeting.
-Written notice of the annual meeting stating the place, date, and time thereof shall be delivered not less than ten (10) nor more than sixty (60) days before the date of the meeting to each shareholder entitled to vote, in accordance with MBCA Section 7.05.
+Written notice of the annual meeting stating the place, date, and time thereof shall be delivered not less than ten (10) nor more than sixty (60) days before the date of the meeting to each shareholder entitled to vote, provided that the notice period and the manner of delivery shall in all events conform to the requirements of the Corporation Statute and the Articles of Incorporation.
 Special meetings of shareholders may be called by the Board, the Chairperson of the Board, the President, or the holders of not less than [ten (10%)] percent of all shares entitled to vote at the meeting.
 Notice of a special meeting shall state the purpose or purposes for which it is called, and only business within such purpose or purposes shall be conducted at the meeting.

 The holders of a majority of the shares entitled to vote, represented in person or by proxy, shall constitute a quorum at any meeting of shareholders.
 In the absence of a quorum, the holders of a majority of the shares so represented may adjourn the meeting from time to time without further notice until a quorum shall be present.
 At each adjourned meeting at which a quorum is present, the Corporation may transact any business that might have been transacted at the original meeting.
 Each outstanding share entitled to vote shall be entitled to one vote on each matter submitted to a vote at a meeting of shareholders, except as otherwise provided in the Articles of Incorporation or these Bylaws, or as required by law.
 A shareholder may vote by proxy executed in writing by the shareholder or by such shareholder's attorney in fact.
-No proxy shall be valid after eleven (11) months from the date of its execution, unless otherwise provided in the proxy.
-Shareholders may act by written consent without a meeting pursuant to MBCA Section 7.04.
+No proxy shall be valid after eleven (11) months from the date of its execution, unless otherwise provided in the proxy, and no proxy shall be valid beyond any shorter maximum term prescribed by the Corporation Statute.
+Shareholders may act without a meeting by written consent only to the extent permitted by the Corporation Statute and the Articles of Incorporation, and only upon the consent threshold they prescribe: [unanimous written consent of all shareholders entitled to vote on the action / written consent of holders of not less than the minimum number of votes that would be necessary to authorize the action at a meeting at which all shares entitled to vote were present and voting, if and to the extent the Corporation Statute and the Articles of Incorporation permit action by less than unanimous written consent].
+If the Corporation Statute or the Articles of Incorporation do not permit shareholder action by less than unanimous written consent, or condition such action upon a requirement that has not been satisfied, then any action taken by shareholders without a meeting shall require the unanimous written consent of all shareholders entitled to vote on the action, and shall be effective only upon satisfaction of every notice, filing, and record-date requirement the Corporation Statute imposes on action by written consent.

 Stock & Dividends

 Transfers of shares of capital stock shall be made only on the books of the Corporation upon surrender of the certificate, if any, representing such shares, properly endorsed by the registered holder or by such holder's duly appointed legal representative, and upon payment of all applicable transfer taxes.
-The Board may establish transfer restrictions applicable to shares of any class or series to the extent permitted by the MBCA and the Articles of Incorporation, and any such restrictions shall be noted conspicuously on the certificate representing such shares.
-Dividends upon the outstanding shares of the Corporation may be declared and paid by the Board at such times and in such amounts as the Board, in its discretion, shall determine to be in the best interests of the Corporation, subject to the limitations and restrictions of the Articles of Incorporation and applicable law, including MBCA Section 6.40.
+The Board may establish transfer restrictions applicable to shares of any class or series to the extent permitted by the Corporation Statute and the Articles of Incorporation, and any such restrictions shall be noted conspicuously on the certificate representing such shares.
+Dividends and other distributions upon the outstanding shares of the Corporation may be declared and paid by the Board at such times and in such amounts as the Board, in its discretion, shall determine to be in the best interests of the Corporation, subject to the limitations and restrictions of the Articles of Incorporation and the Corporation Statute.
+Before declaring any distribution, the Board shall determine that the distribution is permitted under the limitations on distributions imposed by the Corporation Statute, including any equity-insolvency test, balance-sheet test, surplus test, net-profits test, or other legal capital standard that the Corporation Statute prescribes, and the Board may make that determination in reliance on financial statements prepared on the basis of accounting practices and principles that are reasonable in the circumstances or on a fair valuation or other method that is reasonable in the circumstances, in each case to the extent permitted by the Corporation Statute.
+The resolution declaring the distribution shall recite the determination made under this Section.

 Officers & Committees